 Do not allow roasting pan to go dry.
 Add broth if necessary.

 Add desired vegetables 2 hours before meat is done.
 Cover.

 When meat and vegetables are done, remove meat and tent under tin foil* for 5 minutes.

 Remove root vegetables, celery, mushrooms and peppers and cover to keep warm.

-Spoon through the sauce (broth, onions, and tomatoes (if used) and remove bay leaves and peppercorns.
+Spoon through the sauce (broth and tomatoes (if used)) Remove bay leaves and peppercorns.

 Arrange meat on platter with vegetables around the meat.
 Decoratively drizzle some sauce over meat and vegetables and serve the rest of the sauce on the side.
-Serve thick slices of the pot roast.
+Serve thick slices of the pot roast, carved across the grain.